MicrosoftDocs/Viva/Viva/insights/Setup/Set-up-Workplace-Analytics.md

 * **Owner** - The following key personas do the setup steps:

-  * **Viva Insights admin** does most of the work and is the person referred to in the steps as "you."
+  * **Viva Insights Administrator** (or Workplace Analytics admin) does most of the setup tasks and is the person referred to as "you" in the following steps.
   * **Microsoft 365 admin** assigns licenses and roles in **Step 2**.
   * **Viva Insights** processes and validates data in a few of the steps.